Revolution X: Plot

 In a dystopian version of 1996, an alliance of corrupt government and corporate military forces have taken control of the world in the guise of the "New Order Nation" (NON).
-The NON, with their vampish commander Head Mistress Helga (portrayed by Kerri Hoskins)), have declared war on youth culture (anyone aged from 13 to 30) and have banned all forms of music, television, magazines, and video games.
+The NON, with their vampish commander Head Mistress Helga (portrayed by Kerri Hoskins), have declared war on youth culture (anyone aged from 13 to 30) and have banned all forms of music, television, magazines, and video games.
 The player travels to "Club X" in Los Angeles to see Aerosmith perform live, but the band is captured by NON troops and hustled off the stage in the middle of their show.
 After escaping from the club, the player steals a helicopter and flies across the city to find the band's car.
 From here, the player must destroy three NON installations in the Middle East, Amazon Jungle, and Pacific Rim, then travel to London to defeat Helga and her remaining forces at Wembley Stadium.

 Gameplay

+Controls consist of a mounted machine gun with unlimited ammunition, which fires as long as the trigger is held down, and a button on the side that fires one CD per press.

-Revolution X is a rail shooter in which the players must shoot targets including NON soldiers and vehicles, with the ultimate goal of rescuing the band.
+Revolution X is a rail shooter in which the players must shoot targets including NON soldiers and vehicles, with the ultimate goals of destroying the NON and rescuing the members of Aerosmith.
 Players start the game at Club X in Los Angeles, first fighting the NON troops inside and then stealing a helicopter to fly across the city and find Aerosmith's car.
 They must then destroy three NON facilities in the Amazon jungle, the Middle East and the Pacific Rim.
 These three stages may be played in any order; however, failing to complete the Middle East stage within a set time limit will send the players back to its start for another attempt.
 Finally, the players advance to Wembley Stadium for the final battle with the surviving NON forces and Head Mistress Helga.
-Throughout the game, objects can be shot that may reveal power-ups like health-replenishing shakes, CDs, powerful laserdiscs and Super Guns, Skull Bombs and shields.
+Throughout the game, crates and background objects can be shot to reveal power-ups like health-replenishing shakes, CDs, powerful laserdiscs and Super Guns, shields, and Skull Bombs that destroy every enemy on the screen.
 Players can also find hostages and free them throughout the game for extra points.

 At the end of each stage, the players receive bonus points based on the number of enemies killed and hostages rescued, as well as the amount of damage done.
 The five members of Aerosmith are hidden in secret locations throughout the game.
 When found, each member presents the player with a set of Aerosmith wings that increase the end-of-stage bonus.
 All members must be found in order to unlock the best ending and bonus level, in which the players go backstage after blowing up Helga, and can collect high-value Mammy Awards, as well as party with the band.